A pedestrian was struck by a delivery truck at Panera bread in Rockville

-According to Mongtomgery County fire and rescue spokesperson, Pete Piringer the victim was taken to the hospital with serious injuries.
+According to Montgomery County fire and rescue spokesperson, Pete Piringer the victim was taken to the hospital with serious injuries.

 Lanes on E. Jefferson were blocked between Montrose Road and Rollins Avenue.
 There is no word yet on exactly how this accident happened.